SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageTokensForEth-address---uint256---uint256-uint256-'></a> `computeAverageTokensForEth`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageTokensForBNB-address---uint256---uint256-uint256-'></a> `computeAverageTokensForBNB`

 ```
-function computeAverageTokensForEth(address[] tokens, uint256[] wethAmounts, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144[] averageValuesInWETH)
+function computeAverageTokensForBNB(address[] tokens, uint256[] wBNBAmounts, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (uint144[] averageValuesInWBNB)
 ```

-Compute the average value of each amount of ether in `wethAmounts` in terms of the corresponding token in `tokens`.
+Compute the average value of each amount of bnb in `wBNBAmounts` in terms of the corresponding token in `tokens`.
-Computes the time-weighted average price of weth in terms of each token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by the corresponding amount in `wethAmounts`.
+Computes the time-weighted average price of wBNB in terms of each token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old, then multiplies by the corresponding amount in `wBNBAmounts`.
 **Note:** `maxTimeElapsed` is only accurate to the nearest hour (rounded down) unless it is less than one hour.
 **Note:** `minTimeElapsed` is only accurate to the nearest hour (rounded up) unless it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-_getTwoWayPrice-address-uint256-uint256-'></a> `_getTwoWayPrice`
+## <a id='SmindexPancakeswapV2Oracle-_getTwoWayPrice-address-uint256-uint256-'></a> `_getTwoWayPrice`

 ```
 function _getTwoWayPrice(address token, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct PriceLibrary.TwoWayAveragePrice)